Introduction

 line to the signal ground, or thru a modem by ceasing to send the

 carrier frequency for a fixed length of time.
-NUL transmits a
+Some people call this a DISCONNECT

 Whitespace